Slow Cooker Creamed Corn

 Fiesta Corn

-I was making our favorite tacos the other night when I decided I really wanted some sweet corn with them (along with some easy jazzed-up refried beans).
-I found a bag of the best sweet corn (from My Dad’s Sweet Corn in Tipton, Indiana) in the freezer and made this great Fiesta corn side dish.
-If you’re not lucky enough to have My Dad’s Sweet Corn, canned will do, but trust me… it’s not the same (but still good)!
+I was making our favorite tacos the other night when I decided I really wanted some sweet corn with them.
+Something to go with my easy jazzed-up refried beans.
+I found a bag of the best sweet corn in the freezer and made this great Fiesta corn side dish.
+If you’re not lucky enough to have good, locally-grown sweet corn, canned will do.
+But trust me… it’s not the same (but still good)!

 Fiesta Corn

 Every summer I put up a huge batch of local fresh sweet corn for the winter.
-It takes a bit of work, but it is so worth it in the dead of winter specially for this Fiesta corn.
+It takes a bit of work, but it is so worth it in the dead of winter.
+Specially when it’s used in something like this Fiesta corn.
 Nothing beats being able to have (almost) fresh corn when there’s a few feet of snow on the ground!

 Serve this with my beef and bean burritos.